Shagun0777/Price-Comparison-Application/README.md

 ## Features

-- **Web Scraping**: The application utilizes BeautifulSoup, a Python library, to scrape mobile-related data from multiple ecommerce sites.
-This ensures that the application has access to up-to-date information on mobile phone prices.
+- **Web Scraping**: The application utilizes BeautifulSoup, a Python library, to scrape data from multiple ecommerce sites.
+This ensures that the application has access to up-to-date information prices.

-- **Search Functionality**: Users can search for a specific mobile phone by entering its name or model.
-The application then retrieves pricing information for that mobile phone from different ecommerce sites.
+- **Search Functionality**: Users can search for a specific item by entering its name or model.
+The application then retrieves pricing information for that from different ecommerce sites.

 - **Price Comparison**: The application displays prices from various ecommerce sites side by side, allowing users to compare the prices and identify the most cost-effective option.